Minimum optical depth multiport interferometers for approximating arbitrary unitary operations and pure states: Introduction

 \section{Introduction}

-A programmable universal multi-port array (PUMA) \cite{RZBB94,CHMKW16,LLM19} is an interferometer composed of multiple beam splitters (BSs) and phase shifters (PSs), which can be reconfigured to implement any unitary operation in a $d$-dimensional complex Hilbert space.
-Together with single-photon sources and detectors, PUMAs allow for preparing any quantum state, implementing any quantum logic gate, and any arbitrary quantum measurement.
-Therefore, PUMAs are of fundamental interest for universal quantum computation with photons \cite{KLM01,Nielsen04,LBAJRRPOGW09,Arrazola}, optical neural networks for machine learning \cite{SHS17,SOEC19}, boson sampling \cite{BGCOSS19}, and the generation of higher-dimensional entanglement \cite{MZ1997}.
+A programmable universal multiport array (PUMA) \cite{RZBB94,CHMKW16,LLM19} is an interferometer composed of multiple beam splitters (BSs) and phase shifters (PSs), which can be reconfigured to implement any unitary operation in a $d$-dimensional complex Hilbert space.
+Together with single-photon sources and detectors, PUMAs allow for preparing any quantum state, implementing any quantum logic gate and any arbitrary quantum measurement.
+Consequently, PUMAs are of fundamental interest for quantum computation with photons \cite{KLM01,Nielsen04,LBAJRRPOGW09,Arrazola}, optical neural networks for machine learning \cite{SHS17,SOEC19}, boson sampling \cite{BGCOSS19}, and high-dimensional entanglement \cite{MZ1997}.

-A well known example of a PUMA is the scheme of Reck {\em et al.} \cite{RZBB94}, consisting of a regular arrangement of $d(d-1)$ $50:50$ BSs and $d^2$ tunable PSs aligned in $2(2d-3)$ layers, as illustrated in Fig.~\ref{Fig1}(a).
+A well-known example of a PUMA is the scheme of Reck {\em et al.} \cite{RZBB94}, consisting of a regular arrangement of $d(d-1)$ $50:50$ BSs and $d^2$ tunable PSs aligned in $2(2d-3)$ layers, as illustrated in Fig.~\ref{Fig1}(a).
 Integrated photonics \cite{WSLT19} allowed implementing this scheme up to $d=6$ \cite{CHSM15}.

 The number of layers in the interferometric array, or equivalently, the maximum number of BSs that a photon must pass through, is known as the optical depth $N$.
-The performance of multi-port arrays is reduced by optical loss, which is directly proportional to $N$.
-Therefore, a smaller $N$ implies higher quality of the implemented unitary.
-Clements {\em et al.} \cite{CHMKW16} noticed that the BSs and PSs can be rearranged in a configuration with $N=2d$, shown in Fig.~\ref{Fig1}(b), which has lower depth than the scheme of Reck \emph{et al.} and therefore, is more robust to noise.
+The performance of multiport arrays is reduced by optical loss, which is directly proportional to $N$.
+Therefore, a smaller $N$ implies a higher quality of the implemented unitary.
+Clements {\em et al.} \cite{CHMKW16} noticed that the BSs and PSs can be rearranged in a configuration with $N=2d$, shown in Fig.~\ref{Fig1}(b), which has a lower depth than the scheme of Reck \emph{et al.} and therefore, is more robust to noise.
 This scheme has been implemented up to $d=8$ \cite{TWLE19}.